JujuG18/finalProjectHTML5/README.md

-# Introduction to HTML5 in the University of Michugan
+# Introduction to HTML5 in the University of Michigan

 My final project of this online course was to create a web page that matches the example given here.
 My page must match it exactly other than the title and any parts that have been highlighted in yellow.